CLI

 Log out of the current account and delete locally stored credentials.

-Create a new project.
+Create a new project in your account.
 The CLI prompts you for a project name.

 swirls configure